EddieHubCommunity/support/docs/discord/discord-readme.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members
 - Full details can be found at <https://github.com/EddieHubCommunity/support/blob/main/CODE_OF_CONDUCT.md>
+- In addition to our code of conduct, members should follow Discord's community guidelines (<https://discord.com/guidelines>) as well

 **Enforcement:**